FREQUENTLY ASKED QUESTIONS (FAQS)

 During the short history of this organization, Jewish Community Watch (JCW) has received many questions.
 JCW has compiled this list of Frequently Asked Questions (FAQ’s) as a way to help people better understand JCW, our mission, and our process.
 If you have a question that you feel should be listed here, please contact us with any proposal that be appropriate to include.

 No. In fact, those involved with JCW work with the intention of improving the Frum world.
 As an organization, we feel that every community has its issues and as members of the community we are responsible to protect those that are the most vulnerable.
-We take every precaution to not bring stories to the media or other outlets that have demonstrated a negative association with the Frum world in the past.
+We take every precaution to not bring stories to the media or other outlets that have demonstrated an intentionally negative association with the Frum world in the past.
 However, there is no doubt that the benefit of publication and exposure of potential threats to the community outweighs the potential risk associated with the same measures.

 On the contrary, the work we do is a Kiddush Hashem because it shows the world that we have the moral fortitude to bring honesty and safety to our community.
 When the rest of the world sees that the Orthodox Jewish community is acknowledging its issues and taking a moral and just position against danger, standing together with those that have been hurt, this causes our community to be a light unto the other nations and brings a true Kiddush Hashem.

 Moreover, to pretend a problem does not exist while people are getting hurt is dishonest, deceitful, and cannot in any way glorify Hashem’s name.
 We must band together as a community and protect individuals that have been harmed and those that have the potential to be harmed.
 We are responsible for one another.
 Indeed, making certain difficult choices is absolutely necessary in order to prevent future harm towards our children, and violations of the Holy Torah, Chas Vesholom.

 The responsibility for the pain of the family members of the abusers falls upon the abuser.
 The person that abused the child is fully responsible for the repercussions that his/her family faces.
 Hiding behind one’s own family, innocent victims, and blaming the pain they suffer on JCW, is not much different than the Hamas tactic of hiding behind human shields and then blaming the State of Israel for the casualties.
 In fact, at JCW, we consider the family of the abuser to be “secondary victims” and offer support to them when they reach out to us.

 Yes.
 We feel horrible for every victim of sexual abuse because, unfortunately, the families of the abusers are also victims of the abuser.
 They are considered secondary victims of the abuser and also suffer from the abusers actions, forced to pay a price for the actions of their family member.
 For more information on secondary abuse, please see our Educational Section.

 No one elected JCW nor was this organization appointed by any authority.
 Our objective is to collect information in a responsible way and to then deliver it to the public.
 This is only when the information serves the specific goal of protecting the public.